-These form the backbone of the course and provide students with an opportunity to express, explore and reflect on the Dance Movement Psychotherapeutic Process directly.
-Theoretical connections will emerge from the material shared in these groups.
+These form the backbone of the course and provide students with an opportunity to express, explore and reflect on the Dance Movement Psychotherapeutic process directly.
+Over the 20 weeks, theoretical connections will emerge from the material shared in these groups.
 In this way students will learn from theory that directly emerges from experience.
 These workshops will be limited in size (maximum of 16 students) and facilitated by a qualified and experienced registered dance movement psychotherapist.
 While it is stressed that the main emphasis of the groups is educational and not therapeutic, students should be prepared to work with the tensions between their personal and professional learning.

 Seminars and Lectures